 No surgery or anaesthesia is required, but if your pet is under anaesthesia for a procedure, the microchip can be implanted while they’re still under anaesthesia.

-The microchips only contains identification numbers.
+The microchips only contain identification numbers.
 Therefore the microchip is not used as a GPS device to track your animal if it gets lost.

 The International Standards Organization, or ISO, has approved and recommended a global standard for microchips.
 The global standard is intended to create an identification system that is consistent worldwide.
 If you move overseas, it is just very important to link your animal’s microchip number to a microchip company in that country.